COM 311 MULTI-MEDIA COMMUNICATIONS One Semester

 SCI 341/342 LAB ASSISTANT (Grades 11 – 12) Two Semesters

 This course is designed for students seeking a more advanced curriculum in chemistry.
-This course will make use of college based labs and materieals to better prepare the student for college chemistry.
-Prerequisite: Honors Chemistry I. This course is offered in odd years: 2013, 2015, 2017.
+This course will make use of college based labs and materials to better prepare the student for college chemistry.
+This course is offered in odd years: 2019, 2021, 2023.
+Prerequisite: Chemistry.

 SCI 421/422 PHYSICS (Grades 11 - 12) Two Semesters